stackpr/FactoryTiles/README.md

 Minimal means that there are no graphics not needed to display the original game.

 If you want RoboRally®, include FactoryTiles.
 If you want zombies, fork FactoryTiles.
-This also means, your graphicsengine needs to support of semi-transparency and rotation.
+This also means, your graphicsengine needs to support semi-transparency and rotation.

 Paradigms
 =========